God is infinite (e.g., infinitely loving, infinitely just, infinitely wise, infinitely good, etc.). God lacks any kind of evil whatsoever.

-“[A]nd to make it your ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody” (1 Thess.
+“[A]nd to make it your ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody” (New International Version, 1 Thess.
 4.11-12).

-“Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him” (King James Bible, 1.12).
+“Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him” (King James Version, James 1.12).

 “For God does not show favoritism” (New International Version, Rom.
 2.11).

-“Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible'” (Matt.
+“Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible'” (New International Version, Matt.
 19.26).

 “Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.
-Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city” (Rev. 22.12-14).
+Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city” (New International Version, Rev. 22.12-14).